 She threw the stick and took a rope to tie Krishna.

-Yashoda binds Krishna to a wooden mortar
+Yashoda punishes Krishna by binding him to a grinding mortar

 Mother Yashoda meanwhile got a rope to tie Krishna, the Supreme Lord.
 But when she tried to bind Krishna she found that the rope was two fingers short.
 So she brought another rope, tied it to the first rope and began to tie Krishna.
 Again the rope was short by two fingers.